Battlecruiser/L2J_DataPack/datapack_development/readme-dp.txt

 					Files in /sql/updates/ have the following naming convention (L2J revision date and L2J revision number): YYMMDD-[REVISION].sql

-**NOTE:	There may be multiple sql files for the same table, they are often mutually exclusive, that is you must choose one or the other, not both.
-		Usually the default file will have the same name as the table and be listed in the tools files.
-		Read readme in the sql folder.
+**NOTE:	Read readme in the /sql/experimental/ folder.

 -the l2j-datapack team